zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    will be raised after this event.

-   :c: The connection.
+   :param c: The connection.

-   :protocol: The protocol to which the connection is switching.
+   :param protocol: The protocol to which the connection is switching.

    .. zeek:see:: http_all_headers http_begin_entity http_content_type http_end_entity
       http_entity_data http_event http_header http_message_done http_reply